What Is Business Agility? And How To Achieve It

 - Lean Portfolio Management

 - Align strategy with funding and execution

 - Deploy lightweight governance to allow for decentralized decision-making

 - Respond quickly to threats and opportunities

 - Build a culture where everyone learns and grows together in the organization, regardless of role

 - Promote creativity and exploration as part of the company’s DNA.

 - Lean-Agile Leadership

-- Model the desired behaviours to inspire others to do the same
+- Model the desired behaviors to inspire others to do the same

 - Align mindset, actions, and words to the Lean-Agile principles